In the guide

 They can use a wide-range of options from 'informal assurances' right up to a prosecution.
 Each authority will have an enforcement policy, which states what they will do in order to ensure that the action they take is fair and proportionate.
 This can be requested from your local authority.

-No. The dispute is between your business and the consumer and although trading standards can offer advice to either party only the courts can award payment etc.
+No. The dispute is between your business and the consumer and, although trading standards can offer advice to either party, only the courts can award payment of compensation etc.

 No. Fair trading means that other businesses are not disadvantaged by unfair or illegal trading practices.
 In fact, trading standards services enforce the Business Protection from Misleading Marketing Regulations 2008 and also give advice to businesses.
 See 'Business-to-business marketing' for further details.